cebed/WebApplications-DAT076/README.md

 The project report is available on Github, as well as on Google drive: https://docs.google.com/document/d/1DTVL91n68JwWSPsQg7buBpOWTgPWLBhHRzoU3YtJq9Y/edit?usp=sharing

+The complete UML for the project is in the root directory of Github.

 The visual board (Scrum board) of the project is available on Trello: https://trello.com/b/xp6np6Q7/webbapp